 Finally closing day!
 While most people picture sitting across the table from the buyer and handing the keys over in exchange for a check, it’s not always like that.
 Sometimes it is just a wire transfer of funds and you never leave your home.

 Great brokers follow a process similar to this and balance egos and personalities the whole way.
+That’s why it’s no so important to list with a broker familiar with your industry.
 If sellers use an industry-specific broker, chances are good that they are not local so this process is done remotely.
 That can be problematic, and increase the chances of the deal falling apart.

 About Bianca Evans